ajiwunmi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Thi Repo contains shell script for basic executions
+This Repo contains shell script for I/O redirection